gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - Add the concept of 'convention' that rules can apply.
 The configure rules declared in the model DSL should run after the convention rules have been applied to each binary.

+## Feature: Plugin declares the roles of component model elements

 ### Story: Plugin statically declares roles for the binaries of a component

     interface JarBinarySpec extends BinarySpec { }